 After the catastrophic humanitarian crisis owing to the pandemic, the world, in unison, worked toward a brighter tomorrow.
-Economic progress assumed center stage as nations across the globe offered fiscal stimulus to fuel economic activity.
+Economic progress assumed center stage as nations nations also firmly placed their across the globe offered fiscal stimulus to fuel economic activity.
 Besides, the unwavering thrust on vaccination also helped in taming the invisible enemy.